-- Fish or ova may only be bought from certified disease-free suppliers and such imports should meet all further requirements that may be determined by the State Veterinarian. - Upon receipt, all fish or ova should be subjected to quarantine.
-The duration of quarantine and the nature of the quarantine facilities needs to be specified in a sitespecific EMPr.
+- Fish or ova may only be bought from certified disease-free suppliers and such imports should meet all further requirements that may be determined by the State Veterinarian. - Upon receipt, all fish or ova should be subjected to quarantine. - Packaging materials for every shipment must be new and destroyed after shipping.

-- Packaging materials for every shipment must be new and destroyed after shipping. - Water in which fish were transported must be released into the quarantine facilities or treated to ensure no parasites and /or pathogens survive. - Limit access to the production facilities. - Prevent use of equipment from other fish farming facilities unless properly cleaned and sterilized. - Once in the production system, a fish health monitoring program must be applied, and records kept for a period of 2 years for inspection as required by the State Veterinarian.
+- Water in which fish were transported must be released into the quarantine facilities. - Limit access to the production facilities. - Prevent use of equipment from other fish farming facilities. - Once in the production system, a fish health monitoring program must be applied, cooperatively with a registered South African veterinarian, and (if need be) the closest State Veterinarian.
 Animal health experts from the Department of Environment, Forestry and Fisheries (DEFF) may also be approached [South African Aquaculture Fish Monitoring and Control Programme (DAFF, 2015)].